 Once you are done with your work on the branch.
 Then you can simply run the below command to delete the branch from local and remote git.

-let’s say after working on your branch, you want to update your branch with latest content from the remote master.
-This is important in scenarios where you want to rebase your branch with latest content.
+let’s say after working on your branch, you want to update your branch with latest content from the master.
+This is important in scenarios where you want to rebase your branch with latest content from

 Squash your commits